ComparisonApril 11, 202623 min read

 What is the best alternative to UiPath Document Understanding?

 The best alternative depends on your volume and whether you need RPA.
 For SMBs under 60,000 pages a year, DokuBrain, Docsumo, and Nanonets offer document extraction without an RPA platform license.
 For teams that still want RPA, Automation Anywhere is the closest like-for-like.
 For Microsoft-heavy shops, Power Automate AI Builder is the cheapest entry point.
+For enterprise invoice-only workloads, Rossum is the specialist choice.

 How much does UiPath Document Understanding cost?

 UiPath Document Understanding is priced through AI Units.
 The smallest bundle is 60,000 units per year, where one page typically consumes one unit (two if you enable generative validation).
 On top of that, customers usually pay for a UiPath platform license and Orchestrator, which pushes realistic total cost into the tens of thousands per year for any non-trivial deployment.
+Pricing is quote-based, so there's no published floor — expect a sales call before you see a number.

 Can I use UiPath Document Understanding without the full UiPath platform?